Other sections in Your Global Experience:

 Apply for a Vacation Programme

 Drop in or contact the team

 We have developed a number of travel opportunities for Lancaster University students, some of which are co-delivered by Lancaster's overseas campuses and teaching partners.

-Applications are now open!
+Applications are open until 2 June!
 Sign up now to secure your place!